liamsmith3194/otter-hockey/README.md

 1. I want to be able to *sort the products by certain criteria* so that I can **view the products by a common look such as price lowest to highest etc.**

-1. I want to be able to *search by product category* so that I can **navigate through the products by category e.g. sticks, bags or accessories.**
+1. I want to be able to *search by product category* so that I can **navigate through the products by category e.g. sticks, bags, clothes or accessories.**

 1. I want to be able to *search by keyword* so that I can **find the item I am specifically looking for to purchase.**